Heasung-Kim/rate-distortion-side-information/README.md

 ### References

-A part of this project is inspired from the following papers and codebases.
+A part of this project is inspired by the following papers and codebases:

 1. Yibo Yang and Stephan Mandt, "Towards Empirical Sandwich Bounds on the Rate-Distortion Function", ICLR 2022, https://github.com/mandt-lab/RD-sandwich